Lesson video

 We can investigate momentum in explosions using dynamics trolleys.

-The dynamics trolleys are those small wheel vehicles you use in motion experiments.
+The dynamics trolleys are those small wheeled vehicles you use in motion experiments.

-If we release it, the trolleys are going to be pushed apart and the momentum are gonna be something like this.
+If we release it, the trolleys are going to be pushed apart and the momentum is gonna be something like this.

-I've got trolley A moving off to the left here and that's gonna have a momentum and we call that momentum A or PA.
+I've got trolley A moving off to the left here, and that's gonna have a momentum, and we call that momentum A or pA, and the other trolley is gonna have a momentum pB.

 Let's have a look at an example of using the conservation of momentum to find out the velocity of an object after an explosion.